pllab/scheme2beam/src/README.md

 ## Miscellaneous Notes about doing this in the Ocaml toplevel

+You may avoid using the Makefile and follow these directions for working within an Ocaml toplevel.
 Alternatively, in an interactive shell (ensuring you've eval'ed the opam environment as above):

 ```
 # #use "topfind";;